zymoncone/zymoncone/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on the Data4Good document summary tool release
+- 🌱 I’m currently learning Data Science at the University of Michigan
+- 💬 Ask me about the CrowdStrike incident
+- 📫 Reach me at szymon@sarnowicz.net

 <!--
 **zymoncone/zymoncone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.